ain1084/spresense-cs2200ctrl/README.md

 # spresense-cs2200ctrl

-# CIRRUS LOGIC CS2200CP controller for SPRESENSE
+# Cirrus Logic CS2200CP controller for SPRESENSE

-This program controls CS2200CP connected by I2C bus from Spresense.
+This program controls [CS2200CP](https://www.cirrus.com/products/cs2200/) connected by I2C bus from Spresense.
 All CS2200CP registers can be displayed and written.

 Usage